KandV008/project-bragi/README.md

 #### :page_facing_up: NoSQL Database

-The purpose of this databse is to manage all the products available.
+The purpose of this database is to manage all the products available.
 The application uses [MongoDB](https://www.mongodb.com).

 ##### :scroll: Product Schema